 But it is really important to stress that neither is this about erasing the use of traditional imagery, nor is it about excising uncomfortable or challenging portions of Scripture.
 Rather, it is about taking these resources even more seriously than we have up to this point in human history: sitting with them, wrestling with them, plumbing the depths of Christian writing and hymnody to incorporate the full scope of ways we might speak about God-the One whom John calls "the true light... coming into the world," but also the One of whom the psalmist says, "darkness and light to you are both alike."
-The God whom Isaiah promises will be our "everlasting light".
+The God whom Isaiah promises will be our "everlasting light" and the One whom the mystical theologian Pseudo-Dionysius calls "the ray of divine darkness.".
 We need a language where metaphors of light and darkness both speak in positive and affirming ways.